I remember my first “real” bike.

 This is what Home On Purpose is all about.

 My mission is to help you make your home easier to manage, easier to live in, and easier to maintain, so you can be free to enjoy the ride.
-If you have never taken a Home On Purpose lesson series before, you may be a little skeptical.
+If you are new to Home On Purpose, you may be a little skeptical.